 For undergraduate students, Belmont offers six different colleges of study from which to choose a major as well as two interdisciplinary programs, an honors program and five different pre-professional degrees.
 Some of the colleges of study include the College of Business Administration, the Gordon E. Inman College of Health Sciences & Nursing and the College of Arts and Sciences.
 Students may also choose to learn in the Mike Curb College of Entertainment & Music Business, the College of Visual and Performing Arts or the School of Religion.
 Pre-professional programs include pre-law, pre-pharmacy, pre-OT, pre-PT and pre-med.

-Via their Adult Education Program, Belmont University offers adult students that wish to earn a degree but may not be able to attend traditional, on-campus, daytime classes the opportunity to do so.
+The Adult Education Program offers adult students that wish to earn a degree but may not be able to attend traditional, on-campus, daytime classes the opportunity to do so.
 The program offers flexible scheduling so that adults may continue to earn while they learn.
 Some of the programs available include nursing, accounting, ministry and liberal studies.
 The liberal studies program allows students to design their own degrees.

 Most Popular Fields of Study

 Students should make sure that the application is complete prior to submitting it as incomplete applications won’t be considered.
 Other documentation that applicants will need to submit include the application fee, the official recommendation form, the Personal Supplement with your answers to the essay and your resume attached, official high school and college (if applicable) transcripts and official SAT or ACT scores.
 Applicants will also need to submit the Secondary School Report form.
 For applicants interested in learning more about the Honors program, there is information available on the school’s website.
-Some programs have additional application requirements so applicants should refer to Belmont University for more information.
+Some programs have additional application requirements.

 Financial Aid

-Belmont University offers financial aid to students for both on-campus and distance educational expenses in the form of merit and need-based scholarships, local, state and federally subsidized grants, loans and work-study programs.
+Financial aid is available to students for both on-campus and distance educational expenses in the form of merit and need-based scholarships, local, state and federally subsidized grants, loans and work-study programs.
 Students wishing to be considered for the school and locally sponsored scholarships should apply as early as possible in order to be eligible as many of the programs have limited funding.
 The entrance application is also used for the scholarship application.
 To begin the process for other aid, students should complete the Free Application for Federal Student Aid (FAFSA) that is available online starting in January.
 Students should have financial information for both themselves and their family prior to starting the application.

 Student Financial Aid Details